MrOrtiz1988/git-branching-score-keeper-public/README.md

 ### Base Mode

+Alternate tasks between each programmer's computer so that the PRs come from different GitHub users.

 - [ ] **feature-team-names** - Team names have been assigned, they should read **Team Tomato** and **Team Plum**

    > NOTE: Did you remember to branch for this feature?